971-722-7117 | FAX: 971-722-7576 | firstname.lastname@example.org

 In addition, a number of national and international scholarships specifically designed to support study abroad are available.
 If you are interested in applying for any of the opportunities listed below, or for other external study abroad scholarships, and you have already attended a general study abroad information session, you can contact the study abroad advisor, Ali Garflnkle, at ext.
 7117 or firstname.lastname@example.org for a scholarship advising appointment.

-- Gilman Scholarship: For students receiving Pell grants studying abroad for 4 weeks - 1 year.
+- Gilman Scholarship: For students receiving Pell grants studying abroad for 2 weeks - 1 year.
 Up to $5,000.
 Over 2,000 students receive Gilman funding every year; PCC students have an excellent record with Gilman funding!
+Deadlines: 3 times per year, 6-8 months prior to term abroad.

 - DAAD Scholarships for study in Germany: the German Academic Exchange Service (DAAD) offers scholarships for U.S. students to study in Germany.
 Options include: